ginathegenius/aws-cda-study-guide/README.md

     - S3 Managed Keys – SSE-S3
     - AWS Key management Services KMS, managed keys - SSE-KMS
     - Server side encryption with customer provided keys – SSE-C
+    - Server side encryption can be enforced by using a bucket policy to deny any S3 PUT that doesn’t include the parameter in the header
 - Client Side Encryption
     - Customer encrypts files before upload by leveraging AWS Encryption SDK